mightyoctopus/bank-account-detector/README.md

 This is a TypeScript utility that converts text into numerical codes (character unicode) and checks if the resulting number sequence resembles a potential bank account number.

-The utility is designed to detect user chats where prohibited confidential information, like bank account numbers, may be disguised as an alphabet sequence.
+The utility is designed to detect user chats where prohibited confidential information, like bank account numbers, may be exchanged in a disguise as an alphabet sequence.
 For example, the sequence "hchadibdiabdia" corresponds to "83-81-49-122491".

 It includes functions to convert alphabetic characters to numerical representations and verify if the converted string consists solely of digits with specific length constraints.